 Terrorists are very likely to try to carry out attacks in Pakistan.
-There’s a high threat of terrorism, kidnap and sectarian violence throughout the country, including the cities of Islamabad, Rawalpindi and Lahore.
-You should be particularly vigilant, avoid all crowds, political gatherings and religious processions and take appropriate security precautions.
+There’s a high threat of terrorism, kidnap and sectarian violence throughout the country, including the cities of Islamabad, Rawalpindi, Lahore and Karachi.
+You should be vigilant, avoid all crowds, public events, political gatherings, religious processions and sporting events, and take appropriate security precautions.

 Foreigners, in particular westerners, may be directly targeted.
 Densely populated unsecured areas, such as markets, shopping malls, restaurants and places where westerners and the Pakistani elite are known to congregate, are potential focal points for attacks.
 You should be extra vigilant at all times and minimize your exposure to areas that pose a higher risk.

 Security forces in Pakistan remain on high alert following previous attacks.
 Alert levels in major cities can fluctuate, and travellers should monitor local media.
 There may be increases in security force presence and restrictions on movement may be put in place at short notice.